sgago/algomon/study.md

 There are other layers: physical and data link.
 We'll briefly not them here:
 - Physical concerns itself with voltages, pins, cabeling, wireless frequencies, etc.
 - Data link conerns itself with providing frames for the raw bits and provides some error correction/detection.

+Also, TCP is on it's way out and being replaced by [QUIC](https://en.wikipedia.org/wiki/QUIC), aka TCP/2, which multiplexes connections between two endpoints using UDP.

 ### Border gateway protocol (BGP)
 Building and communicating routing tables lies with BGP.
 BGP maps out routes for forwarding packets along.
 Note that BGP is concerned about the minimum number of "hops"; it doesn't concern itself with congestion or latency.